fieldtrip/website/tutorial/headmodel_eeg_fem.md

 {% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure7.png" width="600" %}

-_Figure 6._ Plot of the FEM mesh
+_Figure 6.
+Plot of the FEM mesh_

 Alternatively, you can write the mesh into another format with **[ft_write_headshape](/reference/fileio/ft_write_headshape)** and use an external (free) software [ParaView](http://www.paraview.org) or [MeshLab](http://www.meshlab.org) for visualization.

 ## Align the electrodes

-The head model is now expressed in the same head coordinates as the anatomical mri (i.e. in the [CTF coordinate system](/faq/how_are_the_different_head_and_mri_coordinate_systems_defined#details_of_the_ctf_coordinate_system)).
+The head model is now expressed in the same head coordinates as the anatomical mri (i.e., in the [CTF coordinate system](/faq/coordsys#details_of_the_ctf_coordinate_system)).
 Consequently, we need to express the electrode positions in the same coordinate system.
 First, we plot the outermost layer of the head model together with the electrodes to check if the alignment is necessary.

 Since for this subject we have an MRI, but no EEG electrodes, we will use a template EEG electrode set which you can find in the fieldtrip/template/electrode/standard_1020.elc file.